"In a racist society, it is not enough to be non-racist, we must be anti-racist." –Angela Y. Davis

 "Racist ideas love believers, not thinkers.” –Ibram X. Kendi, How to Be an Antiracist

 One way to support the Black Lives Matter movement and Black, Indigenous and People of Color is to learn about racism, antiracism, oppression, racial justice, and resistance.
-This guide presents books, e-books, audiobooks, DVDs, and streaming films available at the Bentley Library as selected by staff from the Library and the Bentley Service-Learning and Civic Engagement Center.
-This list of resources is not exhaustive and is a work-in-progress; items will continue to be added to each section.
+This guide presents books and films available at the Bentley Library as selected by staff from the Library and the Bentley Service-Learning and Civic Engagement Center, recommended research databases, and sources for current news.

 The following is a statement from Bentley Library Director, Hope Houston.
 The statement is also available in the library's blog.